build-on-aws/building-apache-kafka-connectors/README.md

 }
 ```

-Then, set one or multiple breakpoints throughout the code.
-Once this is done, you can launch a debugging session to attach the IDE to the container.
+2. Set one or multiple breakpoints throughout the code.
+3. Launch a new debugging session to attach to the container.
+4. Play with the connector to trigger the live debugging.

 ## ⏹ Undeploy the connector